 \section{Local structure}

-In this section, we study the local structure of CAVB and CLA with constant real rank.
-The main tools for providing these local structures are techniques of \cite{bursztyn2019splitting}.
-In Appendix \ref{preliminarieslocstr} we recall the properties of normal vector bundles and Euler-like vector fields that are used along this Section.
+In this section, we study the local structure of CAVBs and CLAs with constant real rank.
+Our main tools for providing these local structures come from the techniques developed in \cite{bursztyn2019splitting}.
+In~Appendix~\ref{preliminarieslocstr}, we recall the properties of normal vector bundles and Euler-like vector fields, which play a key role in this section.